 Include an old newspaper clipping talking about your business in your next internal newsletter.
 Also, consider adding a staff picture from the seventies.
 Rest assured your employees will love seeing those frisky hairdos and flared jeans.

 2. Tell a personal story

 Few things are as compelling as an intimate success story.
-Ask that ambitious person that started out in your office as an intern and is now managing a whole department to write about their journey.
+For example, ask that ambitious person that started out in your office as an intern and is now managing a whole department to write about their journey.

 3. Create an intriguing infographic

 Statistics do not have to be boring.
-Create a visually striking infographic to capture attention and share interesting developments within your company or industry.
+Thus, create a visually striking infographic to capture attention and share interesting developments within your company or industry.

 4. Stick with one theme

 During Easter, you could lay the focus of your newsletter on things that are hidden.
 Alternatively, you could find out and share the most popular activity your staff will indulge in during the holiday.
 Moreover, you could even invite people to look for Easter eggs you hid on your SharePoint.
 The first one to find all of them receives an actual basket filled with chocolate eggs.

 What are you an expert in?
 Share your knowledge in an easy to read article that will be as captivating to a complete layman as it will be to someone that already has some understanding of the subject.

 You are not limited to words, tell a story using videos and photos.
 For instance, ask a different staff member every week to create a vlog about their day at work.